vuejs/blog/posts/hello-2021.md

 ## Looking Forward to 2021

 For early 2021, our focus will be further stablizing the Vue 3 ecosystem, and continuing to help the community through the transition period.
-In the meanwhile Here is a non-exhaustive list of things we’re looking forward to:
+In the meanwhile, here is a non-exhaustive list of things we’re looking forward to:

 - Stablize current RC/Beta sub projects
 - Finalize SFC proposals and further polish IDE support